 - The aspirant should divide the UPSC syllabus into several parts and decide how much they would cover each day, instead of studying for a particular number of hours.

 - UPSC aspirants should do a lot of writing practice before attempting the Civil services mains examination which is written in nature.

 - Aspirants should be a consistent reader of a newspaper.
 It will help a lot in enhancing the general knowledge and daily current affairs.

 - Aspirants should be able to communicate in English very effectively.

-- Finally, UPSC aspirants should not allow anything to be a road block that averts you from accomplishment of your goal.
+- Finally, UPSC aspirants should not allow anything to be a roadblock that averts you from accomplishing your goal.
 Aspirants have to overcome such obstacles and for that support of family is crucial.

 |Age when cleared the IAS Exam||27|